 Procedures Pertaining To The Illinois Freedom Of Information Act

-Public Records* of the Glen Ellyn Public Library are kept at the Library (400 Duane Street, Glen Ellyn, IL 60137) and are available for supervised public inspection during administrative business hours (Monday through Friday, 9:00 a.m. to 5:00 p.m.).
-Any person requesting records of the Library may make a request in writing (either in person, by mail or by email).
-The written requests for reproduction or inspection of Library records should be addressed to the Library Director at the Glen Ellyn Public Library, 400 Duane Street, Glen Ellyn, IL 60137.
+Public Records* of the Glen Ellyn Public Library are kept at the library (400 Duane Street, Glen Ellyn, IL 60137) and are available for supervised public inspection during administrative business hours (Monday through Friday, 9 am to 5 pm).
+Any person requesting records of the library may make a request in writing (either in person, by mail or by email).
+The written requests for reproduction or inspection of library records should be addressed to the Library Director at the Glen Ellyn Public Library, 400 Duane Street, Glen Ellyn, IL 60137.

 The Glen Ellyn Public Library will comply with or deny such written request in writing within five (5) business days after receipt of the written request.